 within the same budgeting cycle.

-That repayment consistency is one reason many borrowers compare installment-style signature loans before applying.
+That repayment consistency is one reason many customers compare installment-style signature loans before applying.

 Why Repayment Timing Matters More Than Approval Speed